Design Squad: Reception

 Emily Ashby of Common Sense Media gave the series four out of five stars, stating that it "proves that if it's done right, reality TV can be both fun and functional."
 Ashby gave Design Squad Nation the same rating, stating: "From the obvious benefits of exposing kids to useful applications of science to strong messages about creative thinking, teamwork, and problem solving, there’s no end to the positive takeaways available here."
 Design Squad Global received a four-star rating for parents from Susan Yudt of Common Sense Media and a five-star rating for teachers from Marianne Rogowski of Common Sense Media.

-The show is featured in the second episode of Fetch! with Ruff Ruffmans fourth season, where Blossom the Cat is a huge fan of Design Squad, and two of the season's contestants, Issac Bean and Liza Giangrande met Nate Ball to learn how to pole vault.
+The show is featured in the second episode of Fetch! with Ruff Ruffmans fourth season, where Blossom the Cat is a huge fan of Design Squad, and two of the season's contestants, Isaac Bean and Liza Giangrande met Nate Ball to learn how to pole vault.